Select Page

 Rationale:

-This measure provides an early indication of children who may experience difficulties in learning, health, and wellbeing as they progress through school.
-Developmental vulnerability at school entry is associated with poorer outcomes in education, social participation, and long-term health.
+This measure provides an early indication of children who may experience difficulties in learning, health, and wellbeing soon after they start school.
+Developmental vulnerability at school entry is associated with later educational disengagement, including poorer attendance and behavioural risks linked to outcomes such as school suspension (Bell M. F., 2017).
 Monitoring this measure helps identify population groups and geographic areas where children may require additional support and early intervention.
-Tracking changes over time also helps inform policies and programs aimed at improving early childhood development and reducing inequalities in outcomes for children.
+Tracking changes over time also helps inform design and efficacy of policies and programs aimed at improving early childhood development and reducing inequalities in outcomes for children.

 On track across the Australian Early Development Census (AEDC) domains when they enter school